mcollina/node-eps/XXX-asyncwrap-api.md

 // AsyncHook().
 const id = async_wrap.currentId();

-// Pass in a handle and return that handles id.
-// TODO: handles need a standard way of extracting their ids if this is going
-// to work.
-const id = async_wrap.getHandlesId(handle);

-// Retrieve a handle by its id.
-The id will have been passed to the init()
-// callback.
-This API exists to allow users to reference handles without
-// accidentally retaining a reference to that handle after all othre locations
-// have been cleaned up.
-const handle = async_wrap.getHandleById(n);

 // Create a new instance and add each callback to the corresponding hook. var asyncHook = new AsyncHook({ init, before, after, destroy });